chung-leong/mocha-skip-if/README.md

 })
 ```

-The synonym `util` can also be used.
+The synonym `until` can also be used.

 ## Parametric conditions